ietf-nasr/NASR-Meetings/Material/NASR-side-meeting-IETF-121-minutes.md

 ## NASR Side Meeting 4 November 2024 - IETF 121 Dublin

-No signature taken but around XX people present in the room and online
+No signature taken but around 30 people present in the room and online

 ### Draft presentations:
 - **[Handling Multiple Verifiers in the RATS Architecture](https://datatracker.ietf.org/doc/draft-zhang-rats-multiverifiers/)**